woll-an/robotics-explained/content/robotposes.md

 >Friend: "I'm at 22°13'27.8"N 22°06'55.7"E"
 >You: "Cool, I will be there in twenty hours."

-You both take a GPS device and and twenty hours later, you arrive at the said point.
+You take a GPS device and and twenty hours later, you arrive at the said point.
 Great!
 What changed?
-You used a system which specifies exactly each point on the surface of the earth and a device which translates your state into the language of the system.
+You used a system which specifies exactly each point on the surface of the earth and a device which translates your state into the language of this system.

 We can talk in a similar way to robots.
-This means we take the space in which the robot can move and use a system which is able to describe every point within this space.
+We take the space in which the robot can move - the *workspace* - and use a system which is able to describe every point within this space.
 In robotics, we often use the *Cartesian space*.
 This is just a fancy name for the well known coordinate system with an x- and y-axes (and z-axes in three dimensional space) we draw a thousand times in school.

 # Robot poses and degrees of freedom

-Within the Cartesian space, we are able to name a point, where the robot should move to.
+Within the Cartesian space, we are able to name a point where the robot should move to.
 It is often not only important to which position the robot moves but also from which direction a robot's tool points to a position.
 Imagine for example a robot equipped with a drilling machine.
 It matters in which direction the hole is drilled, not just at which position.
 Or a mobile robot which should park in a parking lot.
 If the rotation of the robot is wrong the owners from the adjacent cars won't be amused.

 ![cars](../images/robotposes/car.png "Cars")